Why are viewers dropping before my video starts? Understanding exit before video start (EBVS)

 Example: Reducing EBVS with FastPix

-More recently, a regional OTT streaming platform experienced a high EBVS rate due to lengthy pre-roll ads.
-By using FastPix's analytics tool, the platform identifies this issue and shortens ad durations, resulting in a 15% reduction in EBVS and a corresponding 10% increase in viewer retention.
+More recently, one of our client an OTT streaming platform experienced a high EBVS rate due to lengthy pre-roll ads.
+By our analytics, the platform identifies this issue and shortens ad durations, resulting in a 15% reduction in EBVS and a corresponding 10% increase in viewer retention.
 This explains how targeted optimizations based on EBVS metrics can enhance user experience and retention.

 How to implement EBVS tracking